qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 [DigitalOcean Kubernetes (DOKS)](https://www.digitalocean.com/products/kubernetes) is a managed Kubernetes service that lets you deploy Kubernetes clusters without the complexities of handling the control plane and containerized infrastructure.
 Clusters are compatible with standard Kubernetes toolchains and integrate natively with DigitalOcean Load Balancers and volumes.

 First, consult Digital Ocean's managed Kubernetes instructions below.
-Then, **to setup Qdrant Hybrid Cloud on DigitalOcean**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
+Then, **to set up Qdrant Hybrid Cloud on DigitalOcean**, follow our [step-by-step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on DigitalOcean Kubernetes